 "It is important that you keep copies of your enrollment agreement, financial aid documents, receipts, or any other information that documents the amount paid to the school.
-Questions regarding the STRF may be directed to the Bureau for Private Postsecondary Education at1747 North Market, Suite 225, Sacramento, CA 95834, www.bppe.ca.gov, Phone: (916) 574-8900, Fax: (888) 370-7589."
+Questions regarding the STRF may be directed to the Bureau for Private Postsecondary Education, the Bureau for Private Postsecondary Education at 1747 North Market, Suite 225, Sacramento, CA 95834, www.bppe.ca.gov, Phone: (916) 574-8900, Fax: (888) 370-7589."